quii/learn-go-with-tests/hello-world.md

 So if you're on a unix based OS and your username is "bob" and you are happy to stick with Go's conventions about `$GOPATH` (which is the easiest way of setting up) you could run `mkdir -p $GOPATH/src/github.com/bob/hello`.

+For subsequent chapters, you can make a new folder with whatever name you like to put the code in e.g `$GOPATH/src/github.com/{your-user-id}/integers` for the next chapter might be sensible.
+Some readers of this book like to make an enclosing folder for all the work such as "learn-go-with-tests/hello".
+In short, it's up to you how you structure your folders.

 Create a file in this directory called `hello.go` and write this code.
 To run it type `go run hello.go`.

 ```go